History of construction: Copper Age and Bronze Age

-The Copper Age is the early part of the Bronze Age.
-Bronze is an alloy made when tin is added to copper, and brass is copper with zinc.
-Copper came into use before 5,000 BC and bronze around 3,100 BC, although the times vary by region.
-Copper and bronze were used for the same types of tools as stone such as axes and chisels, but the new, less brittle, more durable material cut better.
-Bronze was cast into desired shapes and if damaged could be recast.
-A new tool developed in the copper age is the saw.
-Other uses of copper and bronze were to "harden" the cutting edge of tools such as the Egyptians using copper and bronze points for working soft stone including quarrying blocks and making rock-cut architecture.
+At around 3,100 BC, humans started experimenting with metals and forming alloys such as bronze (made when tin is added to copper) and brass (made when zinc is added to copper).
+Bronze could be cast into desired shapes and, if damaged, could be recast increasing the types of tools developed in this period.
+Copper and bronze were used for the same types of tools as stone but the less brittle, more durable material cut better.
+These advantages caused the switch from stone tools to metal tools.
+Both were also used to "harden" the cutting edge of tools such as the Egyptians using copper and bronze points for working soft stone including quarrying blocks and making rock-cut architecture.